PistonDevelopers/Piston-Tutorials/getting-started/readme.dev.md

 With Cargo, downloading dependencies and building the application is as simple as running `cargo build` from the main project directory.

-If all goes well, you should have the binary `game` inside the `target` directory.
+If all goes well, you should have the binary `spinning-square` inside the `target/debug` directory.

-Run it by executing `./target/game`.
+Run it by executing `./target/debug/spinning-square`.

 You can also directly run it by running `cargo run`.